jboxman/owncloud-quickstart/index.md

     docker_redis_1      /usr/bin/entrypoint /bin/s ...
 Up (healthy)   6379/tcp
     ```

 Your ownCloud instance will be accessible on port `8080`.
+To access it, use
+`https://<server>:8080/` as the server address.
+Replace `server` with your
+ownCloud hostname or IP address.

 ## Adding a user account

 To add a new [standard user][user] account, complete the following steps:

 1. On your computer, go to `https://<server>/`.
 Replace `server` with the
-    domain name or IP address of your ownCloud server.
+    hostname or IP address of your ownCloud server.
 1. Enter your ownCloud username and password, and then click the **right
     arrow** icon to sign in.
-1. In the upper-right corner of the page, click your username, and then click
+1. In the upper-right side of the page, click your username, and then click
     **Users**.
 1. At the top of the page, enter the following information:
     - In the **Username** field, enter a username